Stephan-personal-projects/Automate-Boring-Stuff/README.md

 # Automate-Boring-Stuff
 For now, I'll be listing my notes below in this readme file.
 If it becomes problematic or clunky, I'll most likely move it to a different file.
+Something to keep in mind is this readme file and most, if not all, of the python files will not meet the standards of many style guides, like limiting each line to 80 chars, etc.

 # Chapter 1 notes